Mjz86/C_colon/mcc.md

  if M1 and M2 are offset dependent reletive to each other ,   P1 and  P2 have ordering as if they were offsets  in the union of M2 and M1, else if its a  check of (in)equality and  M1 and M2 do not have offset dependacny relative to  each other( and not overlap)   and both are  `refexpr` qualified and have non zero size,the check will say non equality, otherwise the behavior is undefined.

+* note:
+ if ptr1 and ptr2 have an exact defined compare result, the function `memoverlaps(ptr1,sz1,ptr2,sz2)` returning a bool  must return true if the pointer ranges overlap, and false if they dont , otherwise the behaviour is unspecified.

+ * note on runtime pointers:
+  the bit representation of this pointer is unspecified. for ptr1 and ptr2  with ordering O in ` ptr1 <=> ptr2 `  ,
+  their bits as unsigned integers  must also have ordering O in ` uptr1 <=> uptr2 ` ,
+  if ` ptr1 <= ptr2 ` then `uptr2 - uptr1` is equivalent to  `ptr2 - ptr1`  if ptr1 is not a `refexpr` object( alignment bits are overlapable).

  ---